roughkiller04/Difference-Objects-Classes/README.md

 Two objects, dog and cat, are created using the Animal class.
 The methods makeSound() and age() are called for both objects to demonstrate their behaviors.

+#Code Snippet
+// Creating objects (instances) of the Animal class Animal dog = new Animal("Dog", 10);
+Animal cat = new Animal("Cat", 5);

+// Calling methods using the object 'dog' dog.makeSound(); dog.age();

+System.out.println();

+// Calling methods using the object 'cat' cat.makeSound(); cat.age();

+#Output
+Dog is making a sound.
+Its age is 10.

+Cat is making a sound.
+Its age is 5.

+#How to Run the Program
+1.Ensure that you have Java installed on your system.
+2.Save the code in a file named Main.java.
+3.Open the terminal and navigate to the directory containing Main.java.
+4.Compile the program using the command: javac Main.java
+5.Run the program using:
+java Main

+#Conclusion
+This project illustrates how classes and objects work in Java by defining a class Animal and creating two objects (dog and cat).
+Each object has its own unique set of attributes and can invoke the methods defined in the class to perform actions.